redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 Create a new VM from ***admin-training-2*** instance template (or image of same name) by gcloud or GCP console.

-Steps for gcloud with instance template:
+For gcloud with instance template run:

-1. Open Cloud Shell.

-2. Create a new VM.

 ```bash
 gcloud compute instances create admin-training-3 --source-instance-template admin-training-2 --zone=us-west1-b